AlokUpadhyay0412/ConnectCare-/README.md

 HL7 / FHIR interoperability

-Containerized deployment (Docker)
+Containerized deployment using Docker

 Cloud-native scaling architecture

-📜 License
+License

 This project is intended for educational and prototype use.
-Production deployments must comply with applicable healthcare regulations (HIPAA, GDPR, etc.).
+Production deployments must comply with applicable healthcare regulations such as HIPAA and GDPR.

-ConnectCare

-Your health, securely connected.
+ConnectCare — Your health, securely connected.